From transparent electronics to fiber composites, Oregon State researchers are leading the development of a new generation of materials.

 Biomaterials and Biological Materials

-In the Department of Mechanical Engineering current research areas of interest include characterizing the fracture and fatigue behavior of composite materials for dental filling applications and developing novel new dental nanocomposites that achieve a balance of high esthetic quality and mechanical performance.
+In the Department of Mechanical Engineering current research areas of interest include characterizing the fracture and fatigue behavior of composite materials for dental filling applications and developing novel new dental nanocomposites that achieve a balance of high aesthetic quality and mechanical performance.
 Additional ME research efforts include furthering the understanding of the mechanical behavior of hard biological tissues, including cortical and trabecular bone.

 Thin film luminescence and the design and fabrication of diode lasers and photodetectors are areas of emphasis in Electrical and Computer Engineering.
 Research on lasers and nonlinear optical phenomena, found in both Chemistry and Physics, involves synthesis of new optical materials and the use of lasers and nonlinear spectroscopy as tools for investigating materials from isolated atoms to cluster to surfaces.